School & Community

 In-person & Virtual Learning

-Our workshops, book studies, K12 teacher programs and online courses are designed for educators eager to see their kids soar.
-Whether you’re hoping to make your students more independent or you want to see how Moral Courage can work for your school or organization, we’ve got the educational resources you need.
+Our workshops, book studies, and extremely engaging keynotes are designed for educators eager to see their kids soar.
+(And also for maximum audience enjoyment.)
+Whether you’re hoping to make your students more independent or simply want to understand where all the anxiety in kids and parents is coming from — and how to combat it — we’ve got the resources you need.
 We understand that school administrators and teachers are learners first.

 The movement to promote childhood independence needs you.
-Join us to access free K-12 educational resources while helping us spread awareness.
-We also hope you’ll consider donating to keep our mission moving forward.
+Join us to access free educational resources and help spread awareness.
+We also hope you’ll consider donating to keep our mission moving forward!